knoll3/Blog-odin-project/README.md

 * ...

 Testing the git on Atom.
-Again testing the git in Atomting
+Again testing the git in Atom
 Another test
 Testing in sublime now
+Another test using sublime